 The Group is active in most of the principal trading markets and transacts in many popular trading and hedging products.
 As noted above, this includes the use of swaps, futures, options and structured products, such as custom transactions using combinations of derivatives, in connection with its sales and trading activities.
 Trading activities include market making, positioning and arbitrage activities.
-The majority of the Group's derivatives held as of the end of 2Q10 were used for trading activities.
+The majority of the Group's derivatives held as of June 30, 2010 were used for trading activities.